replaceitem/scarpet-additions/README.md

 ## A Carpet extension for some additional scarpet functions

-Message me on discord: replaceitem#9118
+If you need help, message me on discord (replaceitem#9118) or ping me in the [Carpet mod discord](https://discord.gg/gn99m4QRY4)

 ## Functions